AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Note that the yellow arrows in the Chain diagrams do not show frame dependencies, rather they indicate the order of frames in the Chain.
 For example, F9 doesn’t depend on F2, but F9 immediately follows F2 in Chain1.

-Purple arrow indicates the previous frame in the chain.
+Purple arrows indicate the previous frame in the chain.
 F5 is not in any chain.
 For F5, the last frame in Chain0 is F1, and the last frame in Chain1 is F2.

 Decode targets are protected by Chains.
 In this example, DT1 and DT2 (i.e., Decode targets with VGA spatial fidelity) are protected by Chain0, and DT0 and DT3 (i.e., Decode targets with HD spatial fidelity) are protected by Chain1.